AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 With Dispatcher **version 4.3.6** a new `/loadOnStartup` parameter has been added.
 By using this parameter, you can configure the loading of vanity URLs at startup, as follows:

-By adding `/loadOnStartup 0` to the configuration (see the sample below) you can disable the loading of vanity URLs on startup.
+By adding `/loadOnStartup 0` (see the sample below) you can disable the loading of vanity URLs on startup.

 ```
 /vanity_urls {